WooCommerce Review: Pros and Cons of the Ecommerce Plugin

 Cost is the only potential downside of WooCommerce extensions.
 While some are free and many others have reasonable prices, others can be expensive.

-Key plug-ins you might need include those that actively drive traffic to your site and support search engine optimization (SEO).
-For more information, read our guides on How to Drive Traffic to Your Website and How to Improve SEO.
+Key plugins you might need include those that actively drive traffic to your site and support search engine optimization (SEO).

 Unsure of how to set up or customize your WooCommerce shop?
 Consult a WooExpert for assistance.